 You’re probably using some of them already, so choose wisely.
 Then, devise a sub-strategy for each one of your 12 to ensure that all the pillars carry equal weight in terms of budget and your time.
 Return to them often to check progress or swap a pillar for another if it’s not working.

 By following these five simple steps, you now you have a full marketing strategy catered precisely to your business needs.

 So, there you have it.
 The bare-bones fundamentals of marketing strategy – the ultimate foundation to grow and build your business on.
-It may sound like the obvious, it may even sound old-fashioned, but it’s how our clients have achieved success and reached their targets time and time again.
+Some of it may sound like the obvious, or may even sound old-fashioned, but it’s how our clients have achieved success and reached their targets time and time again.

-Despite the digital hype, these five fundamentals of marketing strategy are classic – they never go out of style.
+Despite the digital hype, these 5 fundamentals of marketing strategy are classic – they never go out of style.

 The above content was re-purposed from one of HDK Marketing’s lectures at Birmingham City University.
 Read a case study on our work with Birmingham City University here and learn more about our Business Review and Marketing Strategy services here.